Penthouse: House on the top of the world

 # Ellipse-shaped building

-Designed by Agata Dziemianczyk, Jedrzej Pawlaczyk and Miroslaw Wojcieszak, the third place holder Himalayan house is not only attractive to look at, but also has several sustainable features to provide better off-grid living.
+Designed by Agata Dziemianczyk, Jedrzej Pawlaczyk and Miroslaw Wojcieszak, the third place holder Himalayan house is not only attractive to look at, but also has several sustainable features to provide a better off-grid living experience.
 The angled ellipse-shaped building comprises of three main sections- a central service unit covered with solar panels, the living spaces and a gabion wall that wraps around the perimeter.

 It can be easily transported to any Himalayan range via helicopter and is also very easy to assemble.
 Besides being a solar-powered shelter, this unique hut is also installed with greenhouse, rainwater collection system, heat recovery ventilation, heating system, air collection, and lightweight ETFE pillows.
 Thus, provides complete facilities to trekkers for staying comfortably.

 So, these were the top three winners of this innovative and sustainable design competition for Himalayan shelters.
 These housing solutions on Himalayan ranges will certainly help mountaineers to combat disastrous situations without risking their lives.

 Check out more images of these exquisite winning designs.